-(a) In accordance with Regulation S-X, we have excluded the material non-recurring charges or credits and related tax effects related to our investment in the LSE that were included in our statements of income for the year ended December 31, 2007.
-The remaining effects of the LSE Transaction have been included in our pro forma statements of income.
+(a) In accordance with Regulation S-X, we have excluded the material non-recurring charges or credits and related tax effects related to our investment in the LSE that were included in our historical statement of income for the year ended December 31, 2007.
+The remaining effects of the LSE Transaction have been included in our pro forma condensed combined statement of income.